 How do you approach the process of designing a flight vehicle?
 Engineers start with what is a fixed, given quantity -- such as the size and shape of the egg payload and its cushioning and the altimeter -- and with what the mission performance requirements are.
-In this case the requirement is to go to 800 feet and stay up for 41-43 seconds, and then make a safe return to earth at the end.
+In this case the requirement is to go to 856 feet and stay up for 43-46 seconds, and then have each of two separating parts of the rocket make a safe return to earth at the end.
 No matter what your design, it must incorporate this payload and achieve the performance requirement.

-The challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique with a parachute that will achieve exactly 800 feet and 41-43 seconds.
-Doing this will require either lots of trial-and-error (not recommended), or smart use of a rocket-design and flight-simulation computer program to get the design "roughly right" first.
+The challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique with two or more parachutes that will achieve exactly 856 feet and 43-46 seconds (for the egg/altimeter section).
+Doing this will require either lots of trial-and-error, or smart use of a rocket-design and flight-simulation computer program to get the design "roughly right" first.
 Modern aerospace engineers do lots of "flight tests" on a computer before they start building and flying hardware--it's quicker and cheaper!

 What, then, are the variables in your aerospace system's design?
-Well, the size and shape of the rocket certainly has a wide range of possibilities, subject to the overall limitations that the rocket must be safe and stable, must be at least 650 millimeters in overall length, must not exceed 650 grams (23 ounces) in weight, and must comply with the specific body diameter requirements in the TARC 2018 rules (at least 64 millimeters in diameter for the lowest section of the body).
+Well, the size and shape of the rocket certainly has a wide range of possibilities, subject to the overall limitations that the rocket must be safe and stable, must be at least 650 millimeters in overall length, must not exceed 650 grams (23 ounces) in weight, and must comply with the specific requirements in the 2019 rules (eggs plus altimeter must be in a separate section of the rocket that recovers separately using two or more parachutes of the same size).
 And the selection of the vehicle's rocket motors is another major variable.
 Since any certified commercially made model rocket motor or combination of motors with an aggregate total of 80 Newton-seconds or less of total impulse may be used, you must pick which ones you plan to use from the "Team America Approved Motor List" posted (and updated) at the National Association of Rocketry website at www.nar.org and in Appendix 3 of this Handbook.
-Because of the size of the payload (two large hen's eggs, each of which must weigh between 55 to 61 grams) the minimum length requirement of 650 millimeters, and the large minimum body diameter (rockets entered in this Challenge will be fairly large.
-The minimum liftoff weight is probably at least 10 ounces and the rocket will probably need at least a 41 to 60 N-sec F motor to achieve the altitude goal.
+Because of the size of the payload (three large hen's eggs, each of which must weigh between 55 to 61 grams) the minimum length requirement of 650 millimeters, rockets entered in this challenge will be fairly large.
+The minimum liftoff weight is probably at least 12 ounces and the rocket will probably need at least a 45 to 60 N-sec F motor to achieve the altitude goal.